m2man/VIMCOUCRU/README.md

 - Naive population produced in [Step 2](#step-2-create-susceptible-population-for-naive-scenario) (stored in **_Generate/Susceptible_Population/_** folder).

 **Output**
-- **CampaignPop.csv** is produced in **_Generate/Susceptible_Population/_** folder.
+- **CampaignPop.csv**, indicating susceptible population, is produced in **_Generate/Susceptible_Population/_** folder.
+- **CampaignVac.csv**, indicating vaccinated population, is produced in **_Generate/Vaccinated_Population/_** folder.
 - Susceptible population for each country **CampaignPop_[ISO].csv** are produced in the subfoler **_Generate/Susceptible_Population/Countries_** folder.
 (If you choose the option to save seperately)
+- Vaccinated population for each country **CampaignVac_[ISO].csv** are produced in the subfoler **_Generate/Vaccinated_Population/Countries_** folder.
+(If you choose the option to save seperately)

 **Function**
 - **Create_Campaign_Pop**: Create susceptible population in the campaign scenario (after the vaccination)

 ### Step 5: Create Burden (MeanBurden)
+**Update 26 Aug 2019**: We now also calculated the immuned population (asymptomatic and symptomatic cases).
+Cases = Immuned * Symptomatic Rate

 This step will calculate Cases, Deaths, and DALYs for each scenario of vaccination.
 We will use the FOI distribution from Step 1, the susceptible population for each scenario from [Step 2](#step-2-create-susceptible-population-for-naive-scenario), [Step 3](#step-3-create-susceptible-population-for-routine-scenario), [Step 4](#step-4-create-susceptible-population-for-campaign-scenario).
 Besides, we also need the information of Life Expactation, which is provided by VIMC.
 Because the FOI distribution includes many values due to the simulation from Rstan, here we calculate burden based on each value, then take the mean all of them to have the final burden.

 **Input**
 - **NaivePop.csv**, **RoutinePop.csv**, **CampaignPop.csv**: Susceptible population for each vaccination scenario from [Step 2](#step-2-create-susceptible-population-for-naive-scenario), [Step 3](#step-3-create-susceptible-population-for-routine-scenario), [Step 4](#step-4-create-susceptible-population-for-campaign-scenario).